 America's founding principles are grounded in the idea of private property.
 It is property, after all, that enables individuals and organizations to exercise their other rights and enjoy the liberty that property affords.
 With the rise of the regulatory state during the Progressive Era, however, those rights were increasingly compromised, especially after the Supreme Court upheld restrictive zoning in 1926.
 That decision opened the door to a host of "permitting" regimes-federal, state, and local-the effect of which has been to tell owners that they can use their property only after they have been authorized to do so by government.
 That placed immense and often arbitrary power in the hands of government, leaving owners to face a long and expensive series of procedural and substantive hurdles before they could enjoy their property rights.
 Although the Court has checked some of those restrictions in recent years, owners still bear the brunt of the burden of justifying their rights.
+What is worse, the Court recently upheld the government's taking and transfer of homes from owners to private redevelopers, hoping their projects would create jobs and tax revenues.

-To try to address those problems, at least 23 states have enacted laws to protect private property rights.
-While most require government agencies simply to "assess" whether their actions might impinge on property rights, a few provide for compensation to owners.
+To try to address those problems, about half of the states have enacted laws to protect private owners' rights to use their property.
+While most require government agencies simply to "assess" whether their actions might impinge on property rights, a few provide for compensation to owners and curtail abusive takings, while many more are considering such legislation.
 At the federal level, Congress has considered three forms of legislation: measures that would require such assessments; measures that would provide statutory compensation for certain federal agency actions; and measures that would remove procedural roadblocks that frustrate efforts by owners to challenge federal, state, and local regulations of property.
 To date, however, none of those federal efforts has succeeded.